 The Co-Scientific Directors (Philippe Archambault and Jackie Dawson) are appointed by the Board of Directors to provide scientific leadership and strategic direction to the network.
 They are ex-officio voting members of the Board of Directors and the Research Management Committee (RMC).
-They also chairs the RMC.
+They also chair the RMC.

 The Board of Directors (BOD) is responsible for the overall governance of the network and acts in accordance with the bylaws of ArcticNet Inc. A majority of Board members are senior officials of organizations other than Participating Institutions, coming from Inuit organizations, government and industry.
 Subcommittees of the BOD include the Executive Committee and the Audit & Finance Committee.